-As someone who lived and worked remotely in Japan, it provided me with a wonderful experience and work and networking opportunities I would not have found elsewhere.
+Living and working remotely in Japan was a wonderful experience, providing me with work and networking opportunities I would not have found elsewhere.
 Full of creative types, there’s always something going on.
+Living there even kick-started my own travel writing career, and I still get to write about Japan to this day.

 Renowned for its cutting-edge technology (though often charmingly traditional in many ways), cities such as Tokyo offer an attractive destination for digital nomads seeking an urban environment.
 On the other hand, if tranquility is your priority, you can also find idyllic and unparalleled natural settings to suit your remote work preferences.